-During our trip to Grand Fiesta Americana Coral Beach we did not have our two kids.
+During our trip to Grand Fiesta Americana Coral Beach, we did not have our two kids.
 I did, however, see many families with kids of all ages.
 There seemed to be a lot of young kids.
-The pools cater to families and the kids club with waterslides are also a great option.
+The pools cater to families and the kids club with waterslides is also a great option.
 I recommend packing some water toys to bring with you – we saw lots of families doing this!
 There is also a grocery store directly across the street and you can purchase water toys there.

 In terms of food, there were plenty of options our kids would have enjoyed.
 I don’t think you’ll have trouble finding kid-friendly options for even the pickiest eaters.

 There are not a lot of activities or entertainment for kids in the evening outside of the kids club.
-During our last trip to Mexico, we brought a couple toys and games for our kids to play in the lobby before bed.
+During our last trip to Mexico, we brought a couple of toys and games for our kids to play in the lobby before bed.

 If you want to stay in Cancun and bring the kids, I highly recommend this place.
-It’s much quieter and more family friendly than many of the other “party” resorts you’ll find in the area.
+It’s much quieter and more family-friendly than many of the other “party” resorts you’ll find in the area.

 If you’re looking for a resort outside the hotel zone, check out our review for the Now Jade resort in Puerto Morelos.
 Another great option for families (and excellent service!).